justinjest/python-essentials/learningObjectives/readme.md

 ### Lesson 03 — Introduction to Data Engineering

-Students will deepen their understanding of data structures and apply them to real-world problems.
+Students will learn to load, preview, and inspect datasets in Pandas by reading data from common formats and summarizing data structure to facilitate efficient data analysis.

 Topics:
 - Introduction to Pandas: Creating and manipulating DataFrames.